pytorch/android-demo-app/Seq2SeqNMT/README.md

 ### 1. Prepare the Model

-If you have a good GPU and want to train your model from scratch, uncomment the line `trainIters(encoder, decoder, 450100, print_every=5000)` in `seq2seq_nmt.py` before running `python seq2seq2_nmt.py` to go through the whole process of training, saving, loading and optimizing and saving the final mobile-ready models.
-After `optimized_encoder_150k.pth` and `optimized_encoder_150k.pth` are generated, copy them to the Android app's assets folder.
+If you have a good GPU and want to train your model from scratch, uncomment the line `trainIters(encoder, decoder, 450100, print_every=5000)` in `seq2seq_nmt.py` before running `python seq2seq2_nmt.py` to go through the whole process of training, saving, loading, optimizing and saving the final mobile-ready models.

+To just convert a pre-trained model `seq2seq_mt_150000.pt` to the TorchScript model used on mobile, download [seq2seq_mt_150000.pt](https://drive.google.com/file/d/1f91PvlkxS8JS0xGpMRZ3fmr0Ev80Guxk/view?usp=sharing) first to the same directory as `seq2seq2_nmt.py`, then run `python seq2seq2_nmt.py`.
+After `optimized_encoder_150k.pth` and `optimized_decoder_150k.pth` are generated, copy them to the Android app's assets folder.
+Note that dynamic quantization is applied to the decoder in `seq2seq2_nmt.py` for its `nn.Linear` parameters to reduce the decoder model size from 29MB to 18MB.

-You can also download the PyTorch trained and optimized NMT encoder and decoder models compressed in a zip [here](https://drive.google.com/file/d/1TxB5oStgShrNvlSVlVaGylNUi4PTtufQ/view?usp=sharing), unzip it and then copy to the Android app's assets folder.
+You can also download the PyTorch trained and optimized NMT encoder and decoder models compressed in a zip [here](https://drive.google.com/file/d/1Ju9ceHi5e87UW1P09-XIvPVdMjOs5kiE/view?usp=sharing), unzip it and then copy to the Android app's assets folder.

 ### 2. Build and run with Android Studio